Cancel anytime

 Total Addressable Market (TAM)

-The global cruise market was valued at approximately $30 billion pre-pandemic (2019) and is projected to grow significantly as travel recovers.
-Carnival Corporation, with its leading market share, is well-positioned to capture a substantial portion of this TAM.
+The global cruise market was valued at approximately $30 billion pre-pandemic and is projected to grow significantly in the coming years.
+Carnival Corporation, as the market leader, is well-positioned to capture a substantial portion of this TAM.

 Upturn SWOT Analysis